micmejia/bible-dump/NKJV/Exodus/Exod 35.md

 the pegs of the tabernacle, the pegs of the court, and their cords;

 ###### 19
-the garments of ministry, for ministering in the holy _place_--the holy garments for Aaron the priest and the garments of his sons, to minister as priests.' "
+the garments of ministry, for ministering in the holy place--the holy garments for Aaron the priest and the garments of his sons, to minister as priests.' "

 ## The Tabernacle Offerings Presented